 “This study is a very important step toward encouraging investments to produce renewable energy while also saving water,” said Roger Bales, a coauthor on the paper who is a distinguished professor of engineering at UC Merced, the former director of the Sierra Nevada Research Institute, and a director at UC Water.

 Bales was part of the original group that got the project started in 2016, when San Francisco-based social impact agency Citizen Group partnered with UC Solar and UC Water to develop the concept.
 From there, the research grew into a collaboration between UC Merced and UC Santa Cruz.

 Lead author Brandi McKuin started working on the project while completing her Ph.D. at Merced, then continued with help from senior author and UCSC professor Elliott Campbell, the Stephen R. Gliessman Presidential Chair in Water Resources and Food Systems and a fellow Merced transplant.
-UC Merced professor Joshua Viers and researcher Tapan Pathak advised on the project, and graduate students Andrew Zumkehr and Jenny Ta contributed to analysis.
+UC Merced professor Joshua Viers and researcher Tapan Pathak advised on the project, and graduate students Andrew Zumkehr and Jenny Ta contributed to the analysis.

 Zumkehr led a complex hydrological analysis using data from satellites, climate models, and automated weather stations to model and compare evaporation rates at canal sites across the state, with and without shade from solar panels.
 McKuin then used this information in her assessment to calculate the financial benefits of reduced evaporation.